Methodology

 The missing dataset includes figures for the average duration of being missing.
 Around 9 in 10 of missing and away from placement without authorisation incidents are for 2 days or less.
 In each case, there are a small number of particularly long durations of being missing reported by local authorities in the data, which affect the value of the mean duration.
 Both the mean and median have been presented in the table in order to show a better descriptor of the true average value.

-Measure Average number of days per missing incident - 2023 Average number of days per away from placement without authorisation incident - 2023
+Average number of days per away from placement without authorisation incident - 2024

 Note, the exact times a child went missing or away without authorisation or returned are not recorded, only the date, so the duration of missing incidents are calculated to the nearest whole day.